Cooperative Multi-Satellite ISAC Networks: Centralized vs. Distributed Sensing: Proposed Centralized Multi-Target Sensing Framework

 \section{Proposed Centralized Multi-Target Sensing Framework}

 In this section, we present a centralized sensing framework for multi-satellite ISAC networks, where the observations from all gateways are collected and jointly processed to estimate target positions in a 3D region.
 To this end, we formulate a centralized target sensing problem to exploit the collected observations.
-We then introduce an OMP-based target sensing algorithm to solve this problem.
+We then introduce two target sensing algorithms for this problem: grid-based and grid-free algorithms.